kyclark/gitbook-metagenomics/bash.md

 }
 ```

 It's worth investing time in an editor that can easily comment/uncomment whole sections of code.
-For instance, in vim, I have the "#" sign mapped to a function that will add or removed the appropriate comment character(s) (depending on the filetype) from the beginning of the selected section.
+For instance, in vim, I have a function that will add or removed the appropriate comment character(s) (depending on the filetype) from the beginning of the selected section.
 If your editor can't do that (e.g., nano), then I suggest you find something more powerful.

 # Shebang